 Symptoms will vary based on age.
 In adults, persistent pain in the ear usually indicates an ear infection.
 In younger children, the signs may not be as obvious because they are not able to tell you how they are feeling.
 Symptoms of ear infections in babies and young children may include:

 - Signs of difficulty hearing – such as sitting closer to the television or not responding to soft sounds

 Diagnosing Otitis Media:

-Because signs of otitis media vary, and any of these symptoms could be attributed to other illnesses or problems, the only definitive was to diagnose otitis media is with an exam by your healthcare provider.
+Because signs of middle ear infection vary, and any of these symptoms could be attributed to other illnesses or problems, the only definitive way to diagnose otitis media is an exam by your healthcare provider.
 He or she will use an otoscope to look in the ear to see if there is any inflammation or fluid in the middle ear.
 Most healthcare providers will not prescribe medication for ear infections over the phone.